faranalytics/streams-logger/README.md

 #### 2. Create an instance of a Logger, Formatter, ConsoleHandler and RotatingFileHandler.

 - The `Logger` is set to log at level `SyslogLevel.DEBUG`.
-- The `Formatter` constructor is passed a serialization function that will output a string containing the ISO time, the log level, the function name, the line number, the column number, and the log message.
+- The `Formatter` constructor is passed a `format` function that will serialize data contained in the `LogRecord` to a string containing the ISO time, the log level, the function name, the line number, the column number, and the log message.
 - The `ConsoleHandler` will log the message to `process.stdout`.
 - The `RotatingFileHandler` will log the message to the file `./message.log`.